Multi-wavelength study of the galactic PeVatron candidate LHAASO J2108+5157: Two-dimensional LST-1 analysis

+Finally, in order to take into account the acceptance dependence on the zenith angle variation across the FoV, we divided the sample into four zenith bins and stacked them together according to the average run zenith angle.

 In Figure \ref{fig_sig_dist_zd_yes_mask}, the significance and excess maps show an excess of signal above 3 TeV up to significance values above 4$\sigma$ in the proximity of LHAASO J2018+5157.
-The Gaussian fit over significance distribution for the off bins (see Figure \ref{fig_sig_dist_zd_yes_mask}) gives an average value consistent with 0, but the distribution is slightly asymmetric, meaning that the background modelling for our dataset is not perfect and can be improved.
-LST-1 background modelling program is still under development, but it is already possible to use it to extract the the radial acceptance from real data and use it for radial corrections on the \textit{ring}-background tool implemented in gammapy.
-Although the obtained background model has revealed not to be perfect for our dataset, we could find significance values in the skymap, reasonably consistent with that achieved through the 1D signal extraction above 3 TeV under the point-like source assumption (see Figure~\ref{fig_lhaaso_theta2_onoff}).
+The Gaussian fit over the significance distribution for the off bins (see Figure \ref{fig_sig_dist_zd_yes_mask}) gives an average value consistent with 0, but the distribution is slightly asymmetric, meaning that the background modeling for our dataset is not perfect and could be improved.
+An LST-1 background modeling program is still under development, but it is already possible to use it to extract the radial acceptance from real data and use it for radial corrections on the \textit{ring}-background tool implemented in gammapy.
+Although the obtained background model is not found to be perfect for our dataset, we find significance values in the skymap that are reasonably consistent with those achieved through the 1D signal extraction above 3 TeV under the point-like-source assumption (see Figure~\ref{fig_lhaaso_theta2_onoff}).

 \end{appendix}